Peoria Construction Accident Lawyers

 When bringing a claim to insurance companies, it is important to have documentation proving that your accident occurred during and within the confines of work.
 Additionally, medical diagnosis and records are incredibly important in demonstrating the scope of your injuries, the cost of treatment, any future medical care that will be needed, and the amount of time that was missed/will be missed from work.
 These documents, along with experienced legal aid, will help to get you the proper amount of compensation for all losses.

 While all workers are entitled to compensation for their injuries and related losses caused by an accident while on-the-job, the search can be unexpectedly difficult without proper legal aid.
-At the Breyer Law Offices, P.C., our Peoria injury attorneys aim to provide that aid to all our clients.
+At The Husband & Wife Law Team, our Peoria injury attorneys aim to provide that aid to all our clients.
 With the skills and experience cultivated from years of courtroom success, we can give you the chance to prove the legitimacy of your claim in order to recover properly from your losses.
-For a consultation on your case, contact The Husband and Wife Law Team today at (623) 930-8064.
+For a consultation on your case, contact us today at (623) 930-8064.